 I know this is an old thread, but perhaps it will save another vase sometime.
 If the vase is glass, you can use acetone, and just fill the vase with the acetone and let it sit for several days.
-You will probably have to repeat this step several times, as the acetone dissolves the acrylic.
-It will eventually all come out.

 Some of the stuff I have says reheat to reuse.
 Hope it works.

 How to Remove Acrylic Water From a Vase

 Flower-arrangers and centerpiece creators are enthralled with the new acrylic water material.
 Acrylic water looks like real water but is actually a solution that will solidify into a hard mass that still looks like real water.
 Before solidifying, silk flowers and other objects can be put into the acrylic water, creating beautiful decorations and projects that can be presented as gifts or used as centerpieces.